How to Make a Barn Door Kite

 • Prepare eight lengths of electrical insulation tape, each one about four times longer than it is wide.
 Stick them by a corner onto something handy like a table edge.
 You can remove them one at a time as needed.

 • Lay down the horizontal spar, lining it up with the corresponding corners of the sail.
-TIP: Rest the horizontal spar over the two diagonal spars, and weight the center down with a book.
-This should keep the bow line knots on top, and the spar curvature pointing in the right direction while you get the tapes on.
+TIP: Rest the horizontal spar over the two diagonal spars, and weigh the center down with a book.
+This should keep the bow-line knots on top and the spar curvature pointing in the right direction while you get the tapes on.

 • For added strength, put another piece of tape across the cap, folding the corners around and under the sail plastic.
 The photo up there shows the completed cap.